HmehdiH/postgreSQL/README.md

 # Creating a data base which stores the students information:

- <b> This project was a lab given by Chalmers University of Technology, 2022:</b>
+ <b> This project was a lab given by the Chalmers University of Technology, 2022:</b>
   <b>"</b>Introduction
 In this assignment you will design and construct a database, together with a front end application, that handles university students and courses.
 You will do this in four distinct tasks: